nicospavlidis/opc/README.md

 #### DEPENDENCIES

 * To install the package you need a C/C++ compiler.
 For Linux/ Mac we strongly recommend using the GCC compiler.
-For Microsoft Windows the documentation describes how to set up the MinGW-w64 compiler.

 * OPC depends on the [improved Fast Gauss Transform](http://legacydirs.umiacs.umd.edu/~morariu/figtree/).